awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Trusted Advisor Dashboards/Dashboards/1_prerequistes.md

 1. Create an S3 bucket with the name `costoptimizationdata{account_id}` in a [QuickSight supported AWS region](https://docs.aws.amazon.com/quicksight/latest/user/regions.html) (for example us-east-1)

-2. Create new folder `optics-data-collector` and then `ta-data` within it so the whole path looks like `s3://costoptimizationdata{account_id}/optics-data-collector/ta-data/`.
+2. Create new folder `trusted-advisor` and then `trusted-advisor-data` within it so the whole path looks like `s3://costoptimizationdata{account_id}/trusted-advisor/trusted-advisor-data/`.

 {{% notice note %}}
 You can use any S3 bucket name.
 Please save {bucket} name.
 It will be needed in Stage 2